fredrikaverpil/fredrikaverpil.github.io/obsidian/cheat-sheets/obsidian.md

 - [ ] Use `lastMod` for the cheat-sheets:
 	- [ ] [Use Lastmod with PaperMod | Jackson Lucky](https://www.jacksonlucky.net/posts/use-lastmod-with-papermod/)
 	- [ ] [Sorting pages by last modified date in Hugo (echorand.me)](https://echorand.me/posts/hugo-reverse-sort-modified/)
+- [x] Store Vault in iCloud, clone the github-io repo in, use "Obsidian git" plugin to manage uploads via "Create backup".

 ### Fine-tuning / other stuff